w3c/wai-intro-wcag/content/new-in-22.md

 WCAG 2.2 Working Draft provides 9 additional success criteria, that are included on this page.
 This page will be updated with the next publication.

 ### Changes to 2.2 Working Draft

+Changes since the 2021 Working Draft:
+* We will provide a list here when we reach consensus on the next draft
+* Proposed changes are include in the [Editors' Draft of WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/)

 Changes from the 11 August 2020 to 11 May 2021 Working Draft include:
 * Accessible authentication: Incorporates concepts of ‘steps’ to account for multi-factor authentication, and explicitly allows for ‘mechanisms’ like password managers.